berkingurcan/tavukcivciv-ETHGlobal-Singapore24/README.md

 - **User Struct**: Stores user information such as primary and secondary addresses, approval times, and status.
 - **Functions**:
-  - `register()`: Registers the primary and secondary addresses along with the approval time interval.
+  - `register()`: Registers the primary and secondary addresses along with the approval time interval of the OTP.
   - `requestApproval()`: Primary user initiates a login request.
   - `approve()`: Second signer approves the login request within the specified time interval.
   - `login()`: Primary user completes the login process after approval.